-- The 'remove()' operation allows the client to specify an index at which to remove an element, and then removes the value at that index.
+- The 'insert()' operation is similar to 'add()', but allows the client to specify which index they want the value to be inserted at. - The 'remove()' operation allows the client to specify an index at which to remove an element, and then removes the value at that index.